-Today, we will be discussing how to view directory structure using Tree command.
+Today, we are going to learn how to view directory structure using Tree command.
 This command will display the contents of a directory in a tree-like format.
-You might wonder why on the earth anyone would use this command whilst we already have ls command to list the contents of a directory.
+You might wonder why on the earth someone would use this command whilst we already have ls command to list the contents of a directory.
 Unlike ls command, Tree command is a recursive directory listing program that produces a depth indented listing of files.
 It is quite useful to find the directories that contains lot of sub-directories in Unix-like systems.

 Tree command is available in the default repositories of most Linux distributions.
 So, it can be installed from the distribution's default package manager as shown below.